Trump's false election claims at the center of Virginia gubernatorial race - ExBulletin

 When asked if he would sign a law restricting voting rights, Youngkin responded by saying he wanted to restore confidence in the electoral process.
 He proposed removing the election department from the jurisdiction of the governor’s office and making it independent, reinstating a voter identification requirement, and ensuring voter lists are updated.

 I think we need to make sure people trust these voting machines.
 And I just think … I grew up in a world where you have an audit every year, in companies, you have an audit.
 So let’s just check the voting machines, post it for everyone to see.
-And I think when we go forward with that, we were just going to make everyone comfortable that we actually have an electoral system that everyone can trust.
+And I think when we move forward with that, we’re just going to make everyone comfortable that we actually have an electoral system that everyone can trust. “

-Virginia already performs annual post-election audits of ballot scanning machines, and one conducted after last year’s election confirmed that the results accurately portrayed the winner.
+Virginia already performs annual post-election ballot scanner audits, and one conducted after last year’s election confirmed that the results accurately portray the winner.

 McAuliffe approved a bill in 2017 that outlined procedures for existing audits, and his campaign said Thursday that he still supported the law.